+While the Bible gives God’s people warning of a time of trouble to come, it also gives many more promises of God’s goodness and care to His people through those times.
 God tells His people what to expect in the future because He is an open and honest God in relationship to His people (Amos 3:7).
 It is not to cause fear, but rather trust in His power (Isaiah 46: 9-10).
-However, these times of trouble that all must go through, even end-time trouble, are not to be faced alone.
-God gives us promises to get us through and His word can never fail (Matthew 24:35).

-Here are some Bible promises of hope through any time of trouble:
+Here are some Bible promises of deliverance from the end-time troubles:

 -“The Lord also will be a refuge for the oppressed, a refuge in times of trouble.
 And they that know thy name will put their trust in thee: for thou, Lord, hast not forsaken them that seek thee” (Psalm 9:9-10).

 -“Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee” (Isaiah 26:3).

 -“Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus” (Philippians 4:6-7).

 -“Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness” (Isaiah 41:10).